 Growing Lavender in Pots: The Complete Guide

-Growing lavender in pots is a great way to grow and cultivate lavender allowing you the option of growing indoors.
+Growing lavender in pots or planters is a great way to grow and cultivate lavender allowing you the option of growing indoors.
 Indeed, Lavender is one of the most popular flowers for both indoor and outdoor use.
 There are hundreds of different species of lavender that grow easily in pots.

 That’s why we’ll be covering everything from choosing species to caring for new plants when they are grown from seed or growing them from cuttings.
 We will look at covering all the most important aspects of annual care, like harvesting and pruning, when growing lavender in pots.